imton/gfxCardStatusX/README.md

-# gfxCardStatus3
+# gfxCardStatusX
-by Cody Krieger
+originally by Cody Krieger
+X by Gaston Morixe

-gfxCardStatus is an open-source menu bar application for OS X that allows users of dual GPU MacBook Pros to monitor the status of, and switch between said GPUs.
+gfxCardStatusX is an open-source menu bar application for OS X that allows users of dual GPU MacBook Pros to monitor the status of, and switch between said GPUs.

-This version brings back again Power Source detection.
+This version brings back again Power Source detection, based on gfxCardStatus by Cody Krieger.

 ## Building from source